hringbauer/hapROH/package/README.md

 ## 	Acknowledgments
 Big thank you to the original co-authors Matthias Steinrücken and John Novembre.
 The project profited immensely from Matthias' deep knowledge about HMMs and from John's extensive experience in developing population genetics software.
 Countless discussions with both have been key for moving forward this project.
 Another big thanks goes to Nick Patterson, who informed me about the benefits of working with rescaled HMMs - substantially improving the runtime of hapROH.

-I want to acknowledge users who find and report software bugs (Mélanie Pruvost, Ke Wang, Ruoyun Hui) and all users who reached out with general questions and requests (Rosa Fregel, Federico Sanchez).
+I want to acknowledge users who find and report software bugs (Mélanie Pruvost, Ke Wang, Ruoyun Hui, Selina Carlhoff) and all users who reached out with general questions and requests (Rosa Fregel, Federico Sanchez).
 This feedback has helped to remove errors in the program and to improve its usability.
 Many thanks!